Ihat71/Surge_G13/README.md

 ## Folder Layout
 The layout for this project will conform to the standard project layout of ROS2.<br>

+1) Workspace: //brings all modules together into one environment, contains refreneces to all packages and build tool settings.

+2) Bringup: //procss of launching entire system coordinately

+4) Description: //describes what the robot looks like and how it's built

+5) Interface: //the language all nodes use to communicate

+6) Control: //the brains; recieves commands from UI then translates to instructions for motors, reads sensors, and updates diagnostics

+The crucial files used in these folders are: launch/ //starts all nodes at once config/ //settings
+CMakeLists.txt/ //instructions for buildup package.xml/ //ID card

 ## Contributors
 Mohammed Najmaldeen<br>
 Chera Ihsan<br>